-We are not currently profitable and have rarely generated positive net cash flow from operations.
+We believe we will be able to meet our near-term liquidity needs based on our cash, cash equivalents and investments on hand, sales of Afrezza and V-Go, and royalties and manufacturing revenue from the production and sale of Tyvaso DPI as well as through debt or equity financing, if necessary, for our long-term liquidity needs.
+Although we generated a net income and positive cash flows from operations during the three months ended September 30, 2023, we have not done so on a consistent basis.
 In addition, we expect to continue to incur expenditures for the foreseeable future in support of our manufacturing operations, sales and marketing costs for our products and development costs for other product candidates in our pipeline.
-We believe we will be able to meet our liquidity needs based on our cash, cash equivalents and investments on hand, sales of Afrezza and V-Go, royalties and manufacturing revenue from the production and sale of Tyvaso DPI.
-As of March 31, 2023, we had capital resources comprised of \$85.9 million in cash and cash equivalents, \$80.3 million in short-term investments and \$0.5 million in long-term investments, and total principal amount of outstanding borrowings of \$278.8 million.
+As of September 30, 2023, we had capital resources comprised of \$83.0 million in cash and cash equivalents, \$58.0 million in short-term investments and \$3.3 million in long-term investments, and total principal amount of outstanding borrowings of \$277.1 million.